clwinbush/MIST353WeatherWebsiteWinbush/MIST353WeatherWebsiteAPIS/README.md

 ## Web application proposal/design
 Our website uses weather and plant information to provide the user with landscaping insight and services.
-Pages include:
+Pages include:\
-Home - Provides a greeting message and allows the user to select which page they would like to use.
+Home - Provides a greeting message and allows the user to select which page they would like to use.\
-Weather Info - Provides weather infomation for a certain location chosen on an interactive map.
+Weather Info - Provides weather infomation for a certain location chosen on an interactive map.\
-Contact - Displays the contact information of all group members.
+Contact - Displays the contact information of all group members.\
-Gallery - Displays a collection of photos related to the services that the application provides.
+Gallery - Displays a collection of photos related to the services that the application provides.\
+Plant input- Allows you to add and delete plants\
+Sarch- allows users to search for plants\
-Plant - Allows you to add, delete, and search plants User - Allows you to register or unregister as a user
+User - Allows you to register or unregister as a user\
+FAQ- shows questions about the website asked frequekntly

 ## Maxson Lantz
 ### API 1